PhotonEntangled/LoadUp/docs/troubleshoot.md

 1.  **Re-investigate Stop Button Loop:** Prioritize fixing this state synchronization issue.
 Verify deployment of backend changes.
 Add detailed logging to the frontend store's `stopGlobalSimulation` action to inspect the exact response received from the server action.
 2.  **Re-investigate Tick Worker DB Update:** Add verbose logging immediately around the `db.update` call in the tick worker to confirm execution and capture potential errors.
 3.  **Inspect `StaticRouteMap`:** If DB updates are confirmed and refresh fetches valid data, debug the `StaticRouteMap` component's handling and rendering of the `lastKnownPosition` prop.

+## Issue: Last Known Location Marker Not Displaying on Static Map (Shipment Page)

+**Date:** 2024-07-30

+**Symptoms:**
+- The `StaticRouteMap` component on the `/shipments/[documentid]` page does not visually display the marker for the `lastKnownPosition`.
+- This occurs even after clicking the "Refresh Location" button, which successfully fetches the LKL data (confirmed by success toast and browser/server logs showing valid GeoJSON Point feature being returned).
+- The route line and origin/destination markers render correctly.

+**Investigation:**
+- Verified browser logs showing `currentLastPosition` state being set with valid GeoJSON after refresh.
+- Verified server logs showing `getShipmentLastKnownLocation` action succeeding.
+- Compared with `/simulation` page where vehicle markers render.
+- Confirmed `TruckIcon.tsx` component does not exist; icon usage relies on embedding SVG path data directly (from `icons8-truck-top-view-48.svg`).

+**Hypothesis:** The issue lies within `StaticRouteMap.tsx`:
+    1. Error in the conditional rendering logic for the `lastKnownPosition` marker.
+    2. ~~Incorrect icon/SVG being used (or default invisible marker).~~ (Addressed by embedding SVG)
+    3. Marker is being rendered off-screen or with conflicting styles (e.g., z-index, opacity).

+**(Next Steps - Implementation Plan):**
+1.  ~~Modify `StaticRouteMap.tsx` to use the standard truck SVG icon for the LKL marker.~~ **(Done - Embedded SVG directly)**
+2. Add a "Zoom to Last Location" button to the map overlay to help locate the marker. **(Done)**
+3. Perform detailed code review of marker rendering logic within `StaticRouteMap.tsx`.
+4. Test the component visually after deployment.